-The US-China Education Trust is accepting applications for the 2017 Spring and Summer semesters.
+The US-China Education Trust is accepting applications for the 2017 Fall semester.

-USCET is seeking a Spring/Summer and Summer Intern.
+USCET is seeking a Fall Intern.
 Internships at USCET are designed to provide practical experience in the non-profit sector, with significant exposure to the issues and organizations active in US-China relations.
 Students of junior/senior standing and graduate students are encouraged to apply.
 Tasks will vary according to the workflow of the organization and upcoming programs, but will include some or all of the following aspects:

 Communications - utilize and design our written and online communications.
 For example, write blog-type updates for our website, draft new website text/pages, draft announcements and newsletters for our partners, and publish materials from our programs online.
 We currently use Mail Chimp for mass electronic communication.

 Events & Programs - plan and execute various events.
-For example, a major fundraising dinner, a board meeting, or a workshop in China.
+For example, a fundraising dinner, a board meeting, or a workshop in China or in the US.

 Graphic/Publication design - design invitations, brochures, and other materials for USCET's programs and events.
 Candidates with graphic design experience will be STRONGLY considered.